Complying with Data Handling Requirements in Cloud Storage Systems: Implementation

-\paragraph{Information stores.} \name{} relies on three information stores: the global capability store as well as relay and target stores (cf.\ Section \ref{sec:system-overview}).
+\textbf{Information stores.} \name{} relies on three information stores: the global capability store as well as relay and target stores (cf.\ Section \ref{sec:system-overview}).
 We implement these as individual key spaces in Cassandra as detailed in the following.
-First, we realize the \emph{global capability store} as a globally replicated key space initialized at the same time as the cluster.
+First, we realize the \emph{global capability store} as a key space that is globally replicated among all nodes (i.e., each node stores a full copy of the capability store to improve performance of create operations) initialized at the same time as the cluster.
 On this key space, we create a column family for each \dhr{} type (as introduced in Section \ref{sec:data-handling-requirements}).
-When a node joins the cluster, it inserts those \dhr{} properties it supports for each \dhr{} type into the corresponding column family.
-This information is then automatically replicated to all other nodes in the cluster.
+When a node joins the cluster, it inserts all \dhr{} properties it supports for each \dhr{} type (as locally configured by operator of the cloud storage system) into the corresponding column family.
+This information is then automatically replicated to all other nodes in the cluster by the replication strategy of the corresponding key space.
 For each regular key space of the database, we additionally create a corresponding \emph{relay store} and \emph{target store} as key spaces.
 Here, the \emph{relay store} inherits the replication factor and replication strategy from the corresponding regular key space to achieve replication for \name{} as detailed in Section \ref{sec:replication}, i.e., the relay store will be replicated in exactly the same way as the regular key store.
 Hence, for each column family in the corresponding key space, we create a column family in the relay key space that acts as the relay store.
 We follow a similar approach for realizing the \emph{target store}, i.e., we create for each key space a corresponding key space to store actual data.
-However, to ensure that \dhr{}s are adhered to, we implement a \dhr{}-agnostic replication mechanism to ensure adherence to \dhr{}s.
-For each column family in the corresponding key space, we create an exact copy in the target key space to act as the target store.
+For each column family in the original key space, we create an exact copy in the target key space to act as the target store.
+However, to ensure that \dhr{}s are adhered to, we implement a \dhr{}-agnostic replication mechanism for the target store and use the relay store to address data.

 While the global capability store is created when the cluster is initiated, relay and target stores have to be created whenever a new key space and column family is created, respectively.
 To this end, we hook into Cassandra's \texttt{CreateKeyspaceStatement} class for detecting requests for creating key spaces and column families and subsequently initialize the corresponding relay and target stores.